argythana/dev_boilerplate_course/README.md

 * [Linux Systemd](https://wiki.archlinux.org/title/Systemd)

 Thank you very much for your interest and have fun on your journey on programming and data science!

+## What next?
+You finished the course with flying colors and enjoyed it?
+Please check out and contribute to the Run4more [Public Analytics Repository](https://github.com/argythana/r4m_public_demo).
+It is a baby project in its first steps that is being developed as an "Academy" for working on real data and real tasks from the Run4more StartUp!
+In the very near future, data from more StartUps will be added and that project will be expanded to a "StartUps Analytics Academy".